sendgrid/docs/source/Integrate/Tutorials/Zapier/sending_when_new_firebase_child_records_added.md

   show: true
 ---

-#Sending SendGrid email when new Firebase child records are added

 If you want to send a SendGrid email when you add new Firebase child records, you can do that using [Zapier](http://zapier.com).

 You will need: